micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 ```

-But these QoS configurations may not fit in some user requirements.
-For these cases, micro-ROS allows the users to write their custom XML QoS and run the agent with a predefinied set of QoS.
-Each entity will has its label and the micro-ROS client will create the entities using just this reference.
+But these QoS configurations may not fit some user's requirements.
+For these cases, micro-ROS allows the users to write their custom XML QoS and run the agent with a predefined set of QoS.
+Each entity will have its own label and the micro-ROS client will create the entities using just this reference.

 In parallel using references will also reduce the memory consumption of the micro-ROS client inside the MCU.
 This is because the parts of the code where XML are handled are just not build with the references approach.